VirtualVasquez/Ajax-Gifs/README.md

 ![addBefore.png](assets/images/addBefore.PNG "Let's add a Cowboy Bebop button.")

+"Let's add a Cowboy Bebop button."

 ![addAfter.png](assets/images/addAfter.PNG "Now let's click it!")

+"Now let's click it!"

 ![addGifs.png](assets/images/addGifs.PNG "Cue the catchy theme music.")

+"Cue the catchy theme music."

 **NOTE:** Refreshing the page will remove any buttons that were added by the user, as there is no database that retaining this information.